leapmotion/leapjs/README.md

 As well, in Node.js no animation event exists.

-To pick the event type you'd like to use, create a leap controller and listen for the appropriate event type, either `frame` or `animationFrame`.
+To manually pick the event type you'd like to use, create a leap controller and listen for the appropriate event type, either `frame` or `animationFrame`.

 ### Picking your own event type